 If immediate RNA extraction is not possible, tissue samples can be either flash-frozen with liquid nitrogen or submerged in RNAlater (Life Technologies Inc.) and stored at -80 °C. After extraction, RNA can be stored at -20 °C or -80 °C in 10 mM Tris pH 7.0.
 Avoid frequent freeze-thaw cycles as RNA might be sheared.
-Furthermore, addition of 0.008 units / μ I (0.2 units in 25 μ I) of an RNase inhibitor (e.g., RNasin) is recommended for long-term storage of poly(A) RNA.
+Addition of an RNase inhibitor, e.g., RNasin from Promega at a final concentration of 0.4 U/μl, is recommended.